Ganicloud07/Ganicloud07/README.md

 ## 🧑‍💻 About Me

 I’m a passionate DevOps & Cloud Engineer focused on building **scalable, secure, and automated AWS infrastructure**.
-I specialize in **Terraform, Kubernetes, CI/CD pipelines, and cloud automation** to solve real-world problems.
+I specialize in **Terraform, Kubernetes, CI/CD pipelines, and cloud automation**.

 ---